Frequently Asked Questions

 1. What is Emerywood Supervised Living, LLC?

-We are a licensed supervised living home in High Point, NC, providing safe, compassionate residential care for adults with developmental disabilities.
-Our mission is to combine compliance with heart-centered service, giving each resident dignity, independence, and community.
+We are a licensed supervised living home in High Point, NC, providing safe, compassionate care in a residential setting for adults with intellectual and developmental disabilities.
+Our mission is to combine compliance with heart-centered service, giving each person-served dignity, independence,,choice and community.

 2. Who can live at your home?